Jacob-CL/CTFNotes/CryptographyandNetworkSecurity/Chapter2-IntroductionToNumberTheory.md

 - 2 goes into 24 (12 times)
 - 3 goes into 24 (8 times)
 - 4 goes into 24 (6 times)
 - 5 does not go in to 24
-- etc

 IMPORTANT NOTE: The Divisibility Statement vs. Actual Division:
 `7|14` is NOT an equation that equals something.
 It's a statement that means "7 divides 14" - and this statement is either TRUE or FALSE.
 7|14 = TRUE (because 7 does divide 14 evenly)